 After four hours, an additional IV infusion of Angiomax may be initiated at a rate of 0.2 mg/kg/h (low-rate infusion), for up to 20 hours, if needed.

 Dosing in Renal Impairment

 No reduction in the bolus dose is needed for any degree of renal impairment.
 The infusion dose of Angiomax may need to be reduced, and anticoagulant status monitored in patients with renal impairment.
 Patients with moderate renal impairment (30-59 mL/min) should receive an infusion of 1.75 mg/kg/h.
 If the creatinine clearance is less than 30 mL/min, reduction of the infusion rate to 1 mg/kg/h should be considered.
 If a patient is on hemodialysis, the infusion rate should be reduced to 0.25 mg/kg/h [see Use in Specific Population (8.6)].

 Instructions for Administration

 Angiomax is intended for intravenous bolus injection and continuous infusion after reconstitution and dilution.
 To each 250 mg vial, add 5 mL of Sterile Water for Injection, USP.
 Gently swirl until all material is dissolved.
-Each reconstituted vial should be further diluted in 50 mL of 5% Dextrose in Water or 0.9% Sodium Chloride for Injection to yield a final concentration of 5 mg/mL (e.g., 1 vial in 50 mL; 2 vials in 100 mL; 5 vials in 250 mL).
-The dose to be administered is adjusted according to the patient's weight (See Table 1).
+Next, withdraw and discard 5 mL from a 50 mL infusion bag containing 5% Dextrose in Water or 0.9% Sodium Chloride for Injection.
+Then add the contents of the reconstituted vial to the infusion bag containing 5% Dextrose in Water or 0.9% Sodium Chloride for Injection to yield a final concentration of 5 mg/mL (e.g., 1 vial in 50 mL; 2 vials in 100 mL; 5 vials in 250 mL).
+The dose to be administered is adjusted according to the patient's weight (see Table 1).